mernst/uwisdom/Programs.md

 ```

-To find all files not containing a string: "-L foo".
+To find all files not containing a string: `-L foo`.
-This works with grep and ag, etc.
+This works with `grep` and `ag`, etc.
-For rg: --files-without-matches
+For `rg`: `--files-without-matches`

 To turn off screensavers in Gnome:

 1. Click on the little foot in the lower left
    Programs->Settings->Desktop->Screensaver
 2. Select 'No Screensaver' in the list in the upper left
 3. Click 'OK'

 <!--